Meenakshi-1802/Python-Brushup/Installation & Setup/README.md

 # 📘 Chapter 5: Python Installation and Versions

 This chapter will guide you through the complete setup of Python on your system.
-It includes downloading and installing Python, understanding the two main modes (Interactive and Script), running Python from the command line, using IDLE, performing basic operations (addition, subtraction, multiplication, and division), and installing PyCharm IDE.
+It includes downloading and installing Python, understanding the two main modes (Interactive and Script), running Python from the command line, using IDLE, performing basic operations (addition, subtraction, multiplication, and division), and installing PyCharm & VS Code for development.

 ---